HuffSheppard-CSCI1302/ReversiAlpha/README.md

 * <code>RandomComputerPlayer</code>
 * <code>IntelligentComputerPlayer</code>

-The first argument determines the behaviour of the Dark player, and the second determines the behaviour of the Light player.
+The 1st argument determines the behaviour of the Dark player, and the 2nd determines the behaviour of the Light player.
 Dark always goes first.